Purpose of the Biomedical Sciences Program

 - Biomedical Sciences Option Courses

-Full-time, first-year students are required to take the following courses:
+Full-time, first-year students are required to take these First-Year Seminar courses:

-**Three of these 4-hour science and mathematics courses are required for all Biomedical Sciences students: BIOL 1406 , BIOL 1407 , and either MATH 1442 or MATH 2413 ).
+**Three 4-hour science and mathematics courses are required for all Biomedical Sciences students: BIOL 1406 , BIOL 1407 , and MATH 1442 ).
 Only the 3 lecture hours of each will apply to the Core Curriculum Program.
 Each one-hour laboratory component will be counted as a Biomedical Sciences Core or Biomedical Sciences Option requirement as appropriate.